gscontras/probLang/chapters/app-02-BDA.md

 > **Exercises:**

 > 1. Look at the changes to `objectPrior`, call the `literalListener` function for various utterances and make sure that you understand why you see the results that you see.
-> 2. Look at the speaker's interpretation of "blue".
+> 2. Look at the speaker's utterance productions for the "blue_square".
 Use cost `c = 0` first and then modify the costs to inspect how they change the speaker's utterance choice probabilities.
 > 3. Test how different cost values affect the pragmatic listener's interpretation.

 #### Parameter estimation for full data set

 The current model has two parameters, optimality $$\alpha$$ and an utterance cost $$c$$ that differentiates shape from color terms.
 The latter is theoretically interesting: does the observed data lead us to believe that $$c$$ should be substantially different from zero?

 ~~~~